abaez/ansible-role-umurmur/README.md

 [![license][2i]][2p]
 [![twitter][3i]][3p]

-A brief description of the role goes here.
+A umurmur role using docker.

 Description
 -----------

-Give a description
+The role provisions a umurmur docker container for you to use with [abaez.domain][4].
+The combination of using ansible for the provision, allows for extremely easy domain association and setup of a murmur server.

 Role Variables
 --------------